snowflakedb/snowpark-python/src/snowflake/snowpark/modin/plugin/PANDAS_CHANGELOG.md

 ### Behavior Changes
 - The `to_pandas` operation converts all integers to int64, instead of int8, int16 etc. To get more precise type, user need to explicitly specifying precision values for their Snowflake column.
 This is a general behavior change across whole Snowpark.
+- The following API changes are made to align Snowpark pandas with the pandas 2.2.1 API:
+  - Updated DateOffset strings to pandas 2.2.1 versions.
+  - As part of this transition, we have a set of transitional API and test bugs:
+    - SNOW-1320623 - df.loc with column keys duplicated or extra fails
+    - SNOW-1320660 - qcut / cut with bin preparation is temporarily NotImplemented due to upstream changes
+    - SNOW-1321662 - merge fails when join is outer and sort is False
+    - SNOW-1321682 - df.melt w/ duplicated cols
+    - SNOW-1318223 - series.py::_flex_method list-like other (pd.Index) may not be supported in pandas now
+    - SNOW-1321719 - test_bitwise_operators.py xfails

+### New Features
+- Added support for `axis` argument for `df.where` and `df.mask` when `other` is a Series.
+- Added back `_repr_html_` to DataFrame class for pretty printing (partially reverts commit 576ba26586caca3fa063da1fed465c61091b6d9c).

 ## 1.14.0a1 (2024-04-11)